 They are the ultimate symbol of untamed Africa: to hear the deep roar of a lion thunder out across the night is to experience true wilderness.
 Like all lions, Gorongosa's lions are most active at night, when it's cooler and their superb night-vision gives them an advantage hunting prey.
 But lions are opportunistic - if a chance to hunt is given to them they'll take it, no matter what time of day.

 During the day, our lions do what all cats do - they nap!
 Lions sleep over 20 hours a day.
 You might encounter them stretched out and snoring under the shade of a fever tree, bellies full, looking like a much-larger version of the plump house cat on your sofa at home!
 Every now and then, they'll open their eyes and have a satisfying yawn, flashing a mouthful of gleaming white dagger-like canines!
 If you're lucky, they'll give you a good stare before returning to cat dreamland.
 Locking eyes with a real-life wild lion on a Mozambique safari is one of life's greatest thrills, and a moment you will never forget.

 If you're lucky, a bushbuck or a warthog will amble nearby, oblivious to the perfect predators snoozing under the tree.
 In an instant, lions can go from sleeping pussy-cats to lethal hunters.
 Lions aren't just our most beautiful, "charismatic" species, they perform a critical ecological function.
 As apex predators at the top of the food chain, they are vital to the health of the ecosystem here.
 Without sufficient numbers of lions and other large carnivores, the number of prey species such as warthog, bushbuck and reedbuck would multiply unchecked with serious ecological consequences.

 Gorongosa was once home to hundreds of lions and our mission is to make Gorongosa a lion stronghold once again.
-Between 50-70 lions live in the Park today and research work is currently underway, led by Paola Bouley, to accurately document, protect and restore the species to its full capacity in the Park.
+Research work is currently underway, led by Paola Bouley, to accurately document, protect and restore the species to its full capacity in the Park.
 This work is not just important for the sake of Gorongosa's ecosystem, but for the future of the species itself.